yunomiwell/veil_protocol/README.md

 | **Session** | Onion routing — same fundamental weakness as TOR. |
 | **Nym** | Correct mixnet architecture.
 No consumer product after 7 years. |

-VEIL is the first protocol to combine the right architecture (mixnet) with economic incentives, post-quantum encryption, and a consumer product.
+NullWire is the first protocol to combine the right architecture (mixnet) with economic incentives, post-quantum encryption, and a consumer product.

 ---